All you need to know about color theory in UI Design

 Hue is the foundation of color.
 When you talk about colors you are unusually talking about hues.
 For example “red”, “green”, and “blue” are hues of color.

-Hue values vizualized
+Hue values visualized

 Chroma